Draper Esprit VCT

 Source: Draper Esprit.
 Past performance is not a guide to the future.
 Dividends are variable and not guaranteed.
 Dividends paid per year, as at 31 March 2019.

 Source: Draper Esprit.
 Past performance is not a guide to the future.
 Dividends are variable and not guaranteed.
-The chart shows Net Asset Value and cumulative dividends (paid out) over ﬁve calendar years each year (YTD to 30 September), pence per share.
+The bar chart shows Net Asset Value and cumulative dividends (paid out) over ﬁve calendar years each year (YTD to 30 September), pence per share.